-Self-service management capabilities are enabled by default when you register a directory with WorkSpaces.
+A: Self-service management capabilities are enabled by default when you register a directory with WorkSpaces.
 You can choose to not enable them when you register a directory.

 You can modify specific self-service management capabilities from the WorkSpaces console.
-On the directories page, select the directory you want to modify for self-service management.
-Next, select “Update Details” under “Actions” menu.
-You can find all self-service management capabilities options under “User Self Service Permissions” section.
+On the Directories page, select the directory you want to modify for self-service management.
+Next, select “Update Details” under the “Actions” menu.
+You can find all self-service management capabilities options under the “User Self Service Permissions” section.
 You can also use WorkSpaces APIs to modify self-service management capabilities.

 Q: How do end users access self-service management capabilities?

-Self-service management capabilities are available to users through the WorkSpaces client on Windows, Mac, Android, and Chrome OS devices supporting Android apps.
+A: Self-service management capabilities are available to users through the WorkSpaces client on Windows, Mac, Android, and Chrome OS devices supporting Android apps.

 Q: Do I need to log into WorkSpaces to use self-service management capabilities?

 A: Yes, you must authenticate to use any self-service management capabilities.